HackYourFuture/JavaScript2/README.md

 In order to successfully complete this module you will need to master the following:

-- Understand what the DOM is
+- Understand what the `DOM` is
-- Use the basics of DOM Manipulation
+- Use the basics of `DOM Manipulation`
-- Differentiate between synchronous and asynchronous operations
+- Differentiate between `synchronous` and `asynchronous` operations
 - Gain awareness of the inner workings of JavaScript
-- Learn to think based on principles, instead of libraries and frameworks
+- Learn to think based on `principles`, instead of libraries and frameworks

 ## How to use this repository